vmargb/nixos-config/README.md

 # 🗺️ A Bird's-eye view

-A modular NixOS, Flakes and Home Manager configuration designed for reproducibility across multiple machines.
-This setup embraces a declarative approach, with a clean separation between host-specific settings and shared functionality.
+A modular NixOS, Flakes and Home Manager config designed for reproducibility across multiple machines.
+This setup is preprepared with Niri, Cosmic and useful dev tools as well some other opinionated choices that I personally use.
+However, this system is completely [Expandable](#expanding) without adding complexity.

 ```
 nix-config/